Review: SQ Lab Innerbarends 411

-SQLab Innerbarends are exactly what you might think, are based on the slightly confusing name- they’re bar ends designed to be mounted inside of your grips, creating an alternative hand position that adds comfort on long days in the saddle.
+SQLab Innerbarends are exactly what you might think, based on the slightly confusing name — they’re bar ends mounted on inside of your grips, creating an alternative hand position to add comfort on long days in the saddle.

 With many riser handlebars offering additional degrees of sweep, placing the alternate hand position closer to the center of the bar makes a lot more sense.
 Besides the ability to change up ones grip, the inside “elbows in” position created also lends itself to creating a more aerodynamic riding position.